Yankees vs. Marlins Player Props Betting Odds

 |1

-Check out the latest odds and place your bets on any of Randy Vasquez's player props with BetMGM.
+Check out the latest odds and place your bets on any of Nestor Cortes Jr.'s player props with BetMGM.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.